denartha10/LiveScoreboardAPI/README.md

 * Solution must be a simple library exposing a public API for integration into other applications.
 * The solution must not use external storage or databases; instead, it should use in-memory data structures (e.g., `NavigableSet` / `TreeSet`) to store match information.
-* Focus on Object Oriented Programming (OOP) and SOLID principles for clean code practices.
+* Focus on Object-Oriented Programming (OOP) and SOLID principles for clean code practices.
 Test driven development (TDD) is encouraged.

 ---